e9x/my-reactea-app/README.md

-# Getting Started with Create React App
+# Reactea

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but was modified according to the [Reactea quickstart](https://github.com/e9x/reactea/blob/master/QUICKSTART.md).

+This exists to demonstrate the features of Reactea, test functionality, and to develop a user-first experience for Reactea.

 ## Available Scripts